-Expert-led, Custom-built, hands-on Git Training Courses for Developer Teams.
+Expert-led, Custom-built, hands-on Git training for your developer team.

-We offer a wide variety of Git Training Courses.
-But if you don't see one you like, we'd be happy to build a custom course for your team!
+We offer a variety of Git Courses.
+But if you don’t see one you like, we’d be happy to build a custom course for your team.

 Git is an extremely powerful and popular version control system.
 Git allows developers to keep track of changes made to files (and roll back those changes if you’d like).
 It also makes it easy to merge the contributions of multiple developers.